mercadopago/devsite-docs/guides/checkout-pro/integrate-chopro-mobile.en.md

 >
 > Deprecation Notice
 >
-> As of November 29th of 2023, the WebView integration model was deprecated.
-This refers to those integrations that include a login attempt from an embedded browser.
-Integrate Checkout Pro for mobile applications following one of the options detailed below.
+> The WebView integration model, by which certain integrations include a login attempt from an embedded browser, was deprecated for new integrations as of November 29th of 2023. **Starting December 10 of 2024**, it will also be deprecated for **older integrations**.
+Perform your integration of Checkout Pro for mobile applications, or migrate if necessary, following one of the options detailed below.

 ## Android